AndreaZecca/PandOs/README.md

 # PandOs
-A working C-based operatin system running on uMPS3.
+A working C-based operating system running on uMPS3.
 Project for Operating Systems exam.

 ## Introduction
 PandOs is a multi-layer operating system implementing key function of a Unix base OS, running on a μMPS3 machine.